-The Quad Page Program instruction allows up to 256 bytes of data to be programmed at previously erased (FFh) memory locations using two pins: SI, SO, /WP, and /HOLD.
+The Quad Page Program instruction allows up to 256 bytes of data (DP=0) or 512 bytes of data (DP=1) to be programmed at previously erased (FFh) memory locations using four pins: SI, SO, /WP, and /HOLD.
 The Quad Page Program can improve performance for PROM Programmer and applications that have slow clock speeds <5MHz.
 Systems with faster clock speed will not realize much benefit for the Quad Page Program instruction since the inherent page program time is much longer than the time it take to clock-in the data.